bedatadriven/renjin-docs/source/library/moving-data-between-java-and-r-code.rst

 performs a calculation and the result is pulled into the Java application for further processing.

-Using the Renjin Script Engine as introduced in the :doc:`introduction`, we can store the result of a calculation from R into a Java object.
+Using the Renjin Script Engine as introduced in the :doc:`evaluating`, we can store the result of a calculation from R into a Java object.
 By default, the ``eval()`` method of :java:ref:`javax.script.ScriptEngine` returns an :java:ref:`Object <java.lang.Object>`, i.e. Java's object superclass.
 We can